Skip to Content

 30 sec Light Lower belly

-1 min Medium Around navel
+1 min Medium Around the navel

-30 sec Gentle Left side
+30 sec Gentle Left side of abdomen

 1 min Light Clockwise circles